 Syphon brewer [5 cup]

-there are two different filters that can be used: a reusable metal filter [which we prefer] or a reusable fabric filter. each filter is attached to a metal 'spring' and pull chain. place the filter — head side up — in the upper glass chamber, or hopper, with the tail of the chain protruding out the bottom of the channel (the stem). pull the chain gently down and attach the hook onto the bottom of the stem. this will hold the filter in place.
+there are two different filters that can be used: a reusable metal filter or a reusable fabric filter [if using the fabric filter, let it soak in warm water for 5 minutes]. each filter is attached to a metal 'spring' and pull chain. place the filter—head side up—in the upper glass chamber, or hopper, with the tail of the chain protruding out the bottom of the channel (the stem). pull the chain gently down and attach the hook onto the bottom of the stem. this will hold the filter in place.

 make sure the lower glass chamber (ie: the bowl, bulb, or globe), is attached securely onto the handle of the brewer. pour water into the globe up to the 600g mark. if you spill any water on the outside of the globe, wipe it off. the excess water can cause the globe to break.